 Hence, we have utf8 (the 16-bit character set) and utf8mb4 (the larger than 16 bit character set) that was defined later.
 And we have even collations referring to different UCA rules for collating utf8mb4 in order to allow controlled migration to newer, better comparison rules.

 The same is true for Timezones: MySQL does not use operating system sort and comparison rules as offered in the glibc functions, but brings its own, and it also does not use Timezone functions and rules as offered by glibc, but again uses its own.

-That provides stable and controlled migration that is also independent of operating system updates - the same comparison and index rules exist indendently of glibc updates, and on Linux, MacOS and Windows.
+That provides stable and controlled migration that is also independent of operating system updates - the same comparison and index rules exist independently of glibc updates, and on Linux, macOS and Windows.
 This also keeps binary data files portable and upgradable across operating systems and database versions.